0x70b1a5/lugso/lessons/raw/092_relative-clauses.md

 ---

-**NoWordFound:"see.mental"gi NoWordFound:"truth"ir NoWordFound:"see.material"or vgovzit vig-u3-fir**
+**NoWordFound:"see.mental"gi NoWordFound:"truth"ir NoWordFound:"see.material"or vgovzit oko**

 `see.mental-IMP truth-ACC see.material-REL can-NEG eye`